arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-buzzer/tutorials/how-buzzer-mp/content.md

 ---
-title: "How To Use The Modulino Movement And MicroPython"
+title: "How To Use The Modulino Buzzer And MicroPython"
-description: "Learn how to get the most out of your Modulino Movement in a MicroPython environment."
+description: "Learn how to get the most out of your Modulino Buzzer in a MicroPython environment."
 tags:
  - Modulino
  - QWIIC
  - I2C
 author: 'Pedro Sousa Lima'
 hardware:
- - hardware/11.modulinos/modulinos/modulino-movement
+ - hardware/11.modulinos/modulinos/modulino-buzzer
 software:
  - ide-v2
  - web-editor